 4. Leatherback turtle (luth)

 This species takes up to 39 years to reach sexual maturity and has a life span of about 80 -90 years.
-Turtles belonging to this species migrate long distances for laying eggs; however, they prefer avoiding the cold oceans.
+Turtles from this species migrate long distances to lay eggs but prefer avoiding the cold oceans.

 D. Dangers faced by the sea turtles

-There are several reasons for this, however, climate change, getting entangled in fishing gear, excess salt in the water, and rise in the sea levels are the main reasons.
+There are several reasons for this; however, climate change, getting entangled in fishing gear, excess salt in the water, and rising sea levels are the main reasons.

 1. Temperature and climate change

-Not only that, because of rising temperatures, the coral reefs are being destroyed, thus affecting their diet and marine habitats.
-With their habitat loss, the turtles are often forced to change their diets, which eventually leads them to death.
+Also, because of rising temperatures, the coral reefs are being destroyed, thus affecting their diet and marine habitats.
+With their habitat loss, the turtles are often forced to change their diets, eventually leading to death.